lqode/Pong-Game/README.md

 ## Description
 There are 2 players: Left and Right.
 Each player has a paddle and the aim is to not miss the ball.
 The scoreboard keeps track of scores of  both players.
-If a player misses the ball wight its paddle, the other player gets a point.
+If a player misses the ball with its paddle, the other player gets a point.

 The following events are tracked: